aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2023/aspose-words-for-cpp-23-2-release-notes/_index.md

 There are 75 improvements and fixes in this regular monthly release.
 The most notable are:

-- Significantly improved performance and quality of emulation of raster operations with metafiles.
-- Implemented an ability to work with shading theme colors.
+- MOBI (also called PRC, AZW - Amazon Kindle's proprietary e-book file format) is now supported for import and export.
-- Added the ability to generate TOC (table of contents) for AZW3 documents.
+- Added an ability to specify the character spacing adjustment of a document.
-- Provided the way to control how the list items are exported to the Markdown format.
+- Provided the way to instruct Aspose.Words whether to include textboxes, footnotes and endnotes in word count statistics.
-- Added support of R-squared coefficient in DML charts trendline labels when rendering.
+- Introduced the new option for the document style, which allows specifying whether this style is automatically redefined based on the appropriate value.
+- Significantly improved chart rendering.
+- Implemented support for "Lay out footnotes the way Word 6.x/95/97 does" compatibility option.

-<details><summary>Full list of changes</summary>
+## Full list of changes

+<details><summary>Expand to view the full list of issues, covering all changes in this release.</summary>

 1. Make the Document.DocPr.DoNotIncludeSubDocsInStats property public
 2. Count words from Footnotes and Endnotes